adambrgmn/wp-bundler/README.md

 every time you add a new translation a new entry will be created in your pot file, even in development mode.

 The `.po` files, configured in `translations.pos`, will then be used to emit `jed` formatted json files that the WordPress i18n package can handle.
-Changes to these files will also result in a rebuild.

 ## Other WordPress focused bundlers